You know what they say: Christmas is a time for giving!

 If you don’t have enough money to buy your kids all the gifts on their list, scale things back, and just give one or two gifts per child.

-You will probably be able to get them something a little nicer this way than if you buy them a lot of cheaper gifts.
+You will be able to get them something a little nicer this way as opposed to if you buy them a lot of cheaper gifts.

 3) Buy for Less People